 Skilled litigation.
 Sophisticated motion practice.
-Your legal asset for all things asbestos.
+Your legal asset for asbestos and talc-related claims.

 While our litigators are carving a path with effective, inventive defense strategies in thousands of cases across the country, our home base happens to sit in the heart of asbestos litigation.
 Almost 60% of all mesothelioma and lung cancer cases are filed in Madison County, St. Clair County and Cook County, Illinois, and in neighboring St. Louis.
 But unlike some others who opened up storefronts simply to say they had an office once asbestos litigation really took off, our firm and our lawyers have been in this community — and in these courtrooms — for generations.
 We’ve got skin in the game, and we always play to win for our clients.